Lumibright XT1 LED Headlight Kit Review

 CONCLUSION & COST

 While the XT1s are a newer product, they have proven to be one of the, if not the, brightest products available today.
-We have nearly 75 of the most popular LED products tested, and landing in the #1 and #2 spot depending on application, is something to shine the light directly on.
+We have nearly 75 of the most popular LED products tested as of this review, and landing in the #1 and #2 spot depending on application, is something to shine the light directly on.
 Highly recommended!

 Full Test Details & Facts